yalemssa/aspace_tools/docs/README.md

 <!-- ## Running `aspace_tools` from the command line

 TBD - need to update the CLI scripts before this can be done. -->

-## Module Overview

-This section describes the functionality of each `aspace_tools` module.

-### `aspace_run.py`

-This module contains two classes, `ASpaceConnection` and `ASpaceCrud`, which handle ArchivesSpace connections and HTTP requests (respectively).

-### `generate_script.py`

-The `generate_script.py` file enables the autogeneration of standalone Python scripts which can be run by end users without having to install the entire `aspace_tools` package.
-These scripts are run from the command line by entering, for example `python update_date_begin.py`.

-### `aspace_utils.py`

-Utility functions which aid in file handling, error handling, progress tracking, logging, etc.

-### `post_processing.py`

-Miscellaneous functions which can be used to process data that is retrieved from the ArchivesSpace API

-### `ead_tools.py`

-Functions for exporting, transforming, and validating EAD files from ArchivesSpace.

-### `db_tools.py`

-Contains a class, `ASpaceDB` for connecting to and running SQL queries against the ArchivesSpace database

-### `templates.py`

-An experimental script for generating JSON templates from the ArchivesSpace schema.